Asectic/Program-Tree-Foundations/README.md

 The main focus of our website is to supplement the user’s knowledge on C programming, to help better their understanding of the language.
 Where with our interactive system of being able to track the user’s learning progress through the programming tree and through the exercises and tests, users will be able to understand the concepts more efficiently as supposed to learning through a lecture environment at school.
 With the visual interface and interactive system we will implement, a combination of spatial and kinesethic learning is incorporated.

+Repo Directory:
 ----------------------------------

+The server file is named "app.js" and it is inside appfiles/compilerapp

 Logistics of the Programming Tree
 ----------------------------------